dabamos/dmpack/guide/guide.md

 sensor_id = "dkrf400"
 target_id = "target-1"

 -- Observations to be used in jobs list.
-The attribute `receivers` may contain -- a list of up to 16 processes to forward the observation to in sequential -- order.

 -- Start the sensor by sending a single carriage return. start = {